telerik/kendo-ui-core/docs/api/javascript/drawing/layout.md

 ### alignContent `String` *(default: "start")*

 Specifies the alignment of the content.
+The supported values are:

+* `"start"` - aligns the content to the rectangle origin
+* `"center"` - aligns the content to the rectangle center
+* `"end"` - aligns the content to the rectangle end

 #### Example